cysouw/diathesis/text/c03_prepositions.md

 ## Diatheses with object demotion {#sec:prepositions-demotion-of-object}

 There are two different kinds of object demotions that involve prepositional phrases.
-First, there are many verbs with governed prepositions [@Next a,b] that allow for the governed prepositional phrase to be dropped [@Next c].
+First, there are many verbs with governed prepositions [@next a,b] that allow for the governed prepositional phrase to be dropped [@next c].

 :::ex
 a.
 Ich träume von dir.